 You Can’t Build Muscle on a Caloric Deficit

 Perhaps you’ve heard that “you can’t lose fat and build muscle at the same time” or “you need to bulk up and be on a caloric surplus to build muscle”.

 All of these statements are false, and here’s why.

 Muscles are mainly made up of water and amino acids (protein).
-In order to gain muscle, we need adequate water and protein consumption (at least one gram per pound of bodyweight) as well as the stimulus to grow (training via progressive overload).
-Therefore, I recommend you stop eating everything in sight and claiming that you’re bulking because, in fact, you’re just gaining fat.
+To gain muscle, we need adequate water and protein consumption (at least one gram per pound of body weight) as well as the stimulus to grow (training via progressive overload).
+Therefore, I recommend you stop eating everything in sight and claiming that you’re bulking because you’re just gaining fat.
 Doing that would not only be hard, but it would additionally just be a waste of time to lose all the weight you put on.